Kotlin/kotlinx.coroutines/kotlinx-coroutines-debug/README.md

 It is possible to run an application in production environments with debug probes in order to monitor its state and improve its observability.
-For that, it is strongly recommended to switch off [DebugProbes.enableCreationStackTraces] property to significantly reduce the overhead of debug probes and make it insignificant.
+For that, it is strongly recommended not to enable [DebugProbes.enableCreationStackTraces], as enabling it makes the performance overhead of the debug probes non-negligible.
 With creation stack-traces disabled, the typical overhead of enabled debug probes is a single-digit percentage of the total application throughput.